This post may contain affiliate links. Please read our disclosure policy.

 Zucchini prep

-You can drain the grated zucchini by placing it in in the center of a tea towel (just a kitchen towel with a flat weave that doesn't shed) or an old clean t-shirt.
-Just wrap the cloth around the grated vegetable, and squeeze until the liquid is all gone.
+You can drain the grated zucchini by placing it in in the center of a tea towel (just a kitchen towel with a flat weave that doesn't shed) or an old clean t-shirt, and squeezing it until no more liquid drains.

 A strong mesh bag called a nut milk bag also works great.
 This is my favorite nut milk bag because it's strong and durable.